 Example: The director of Company A logs into her company’s Business Account on Trustpilot and reports the worst reviews about her company so that they are made temporarily unavailable on the Trustpilot platform, pending investigation.
 None of the reviews actually contravene Trustpilot’s User Guidelines, so the director makes up a reason for reporting them.

 Example: The PR Manager for Company B logs into its Trustpilot Business Account and reports all the 1-star reviews of Company B that contain names of people or email addresses because these reviews contravene Trustpilot’s Guidelines for Reviewers.
 However, the PR Manager does NOT report 4- or 5-star reviews that also contravene the guidelines in exactly the same way.

 Flagging a competitor’s positive reviews

 Example: An employee of Company C finds his main competitor business’s domain on Trustpilot and flags positive reviews of that business so that these are investigated.
 Company C’s employee simply wants to damage the rival business’s reputation and lower its star ratings and TrustScore.

 How do we detect misuse of the reporting function?

 We have advanced, proprietary software that systematically scans our platform for abuse of our reporting function.
-We also investigate any reports of misuse sent directly to our Compliance Team via email at firstname.lastname@example.org.
+We also investigate every report of misuse sent directly to our Compliance Team via email at firstname.lastname@example.org.

 What do we do when we detect misuse of the reporting function?

 If we detect such behavior, and have gathered enough documentation to prove systematic misuse of our services, our process is to send a warning to the company in question informing them of the problem(s) and requesting them to stop.